 The Impressionism and Post-Impressionism galleries have always been my favourites, and sometimes I can feel a bit emotional reacquainting myself with favourites, like the early works of Monet, the landscapes of Sisley, or this fabulous wintry painting by Pissaro, ‘Fox Hill, Upper Norwood‘ (1870).

-I’d often wondered what the road looks like now, and this short video above shows how the scene has almost changed out of all recognition over the following 144 years.
+I’d often wondered what the road looks like now, and this (rather curious) short video above shows how the scene has almost changed out of all recognition over the following 144 years.

 I have to admit that I’d never heard of the American artist George Bellows, but I was blown away by this 1912 painting showing workers awaiting jobs by an ocean liner docked at the Brooklyn waterfront of New York.